An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Gradient-Based Methods for Optimal Projection

 \section{Gradient-Based Methods for Optimal Projection}

-This section presents gradient-based methods for solving the model reduction problem as a nonconvex optimization problem.
-The explicit expression for the gradient of the objective function $J(V)$ is derived, and furthermore, gradient descent algorithms are proposed to minimize $J(V)$ over both noncompact and compact Stiefel manifolds.
+This section solves the model reduction problem as a nonconvex optimization problem.
+To this end, an analytical expression for the gradient of the objective function $J(V)$ is derived, and furthermore, the properties of the gradient flow are analyzed.
+Then, a gradient descent algorithm is proposed to find an optimal projection on the Stiefel manifold.